filecoin-project/filecoin-docs/docs/about-filecoin/how-filecoin-works.md

 Executing messages, for example by including transactions or proofs in the chain, consumes both computation and storage resources on the network. _Gas_ is a measure of resources consumed by messages.
 The gas consumed by a message directly affects the cost that the sender has to pay for it to be included in a new block by a storage provider.

-Historically in other blockchains, storage providers specify a GasFee in a unit of native currency and then pay the block producing storage providers a priority fee based on how much gas is consumed by the message.
+In other blockchains, miners specify a GasFee in a unit of native currency and then pay the block producing storage providers a priority fee based on how much gas is consumed by the message.
 Filecoin works similarly, except an amount of the fees is burned (sent to an irrecoverable address) to compensate for the network expenditure of resources, since all nodes need to validate the messages.
 The idea is based on Ethereum's [EIP1559](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1559.md).

-The amount of fees burned in the Filecoin network comes given by a dynamic \*_*BaseFee*_ which gets automatically adjusted according to the network congestion parameters (block sizes).
+The total value of fees burned in the Filecoin network comes given by a dynamic \*_*BaseFee*_ which gets automatically adjusted according to the network congestion parameters (block sizes).
 The current value can be obtained from one of the [block explorers](../get-started/explore-the-network.md) or by inspecting the current head.

 Additionally, a number of gas-related parameters are attached to each message and determine the amount of rewards that storage providers get.
 Here's an overview of the terms and concepts: